subhashsubramanian/Google-meet-attendance-marker/README.md

 Ensure that the first two columns have ALL the expected attendees in the roll (sorted by Roll number-if that is how you need to submit it).
 Their names must be EXACTLY as per their email account name (and not official records)

-Each time you go to the Show everyone button and People during a meet session, it will fill a new column with attendees at that time.
+Each time you click on the Show everyone button and then People during a meet session, it will fill a new column with attendees at that time.
+You can turn this off by toggling off the horizontal toggle button.

 ## Step 2 Install the Google apps script code in the spreadsheet